eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 debugmode
-- **Description:** This is the debug mode.
-It is not configured for virtual host.
+- **Description:** This globally enables debug mode.
+It is not configured for a virtual host.
 - **Default:** false
 - **Values:** true or false
 - **Type:** bool
 - **Section:** [global]

 freelist
 - **Description:** This globally sets the type of page release algorithm in BoltDB.
 The hashmap algorithm is faster.
-It is not configured for virtual host.
+It is not configured for a virtual host.
 - **Default:** hashmap
 - **Values:** hashmap or array
 - **Type:** string